JakubKopys/restart-qbittorent/README.md

 - https://www.reddit.com/r/qBittorrent/comments/115ef17/seeding_and_downloading_stopped_working_when/

 None of the solutions worked well for me.
-Health-based restarts on qbitorrent don't work - qbittorrent regains the internet connectivity, but it still doesn't download/upload torrents.
-Due to this reason, I react to "*ip getter" log.
+Health-based restarts on qbitorrent don't work - qbittorrent regains the internet connectivity, but seeding and downloading still doesn't work.
+Instead of relying on the health check, this script listens to Gluetun's Logs, and restarts qbittorrent container after Gluetun successfuly restarts itself.

 ## How to use it

-It's best to run this script automatically on startup.
+### Docker

+The easiest way to use this script is to use the [docker-compose.yml](https://github.com/JakubKopys/restart-qbittorent/blob/main/docker-compose.yml)

+### Run on Host - Systemd
 On Linux, you can register it as a systemd service:

 1. Save the `restart-qbittorrent.sh` file on your disk, and make it exectuable: